 Editor’s Note: Adamson recently unveiled new CS-Series loudspeakers and hosted a live demo that was attended on our behalf by veteran audio professional Andrew Stoakley.
-First up is an overview of the new series, followed by Andrew’s experiences at the demo event, which was held at Adamson HQ in Port Perry, Ontario last week.
+First up is an overview of the new series, followed by Andrew’s experiences at the demo event, which was held at Adamson HQ in Port Perry, Ontario in late October.

 The new Adamson Systems Engineering CS-Series is designed to bring the performance of the company’s compact S-Series loudspeakers into the networked realm with onboard amplification and DSP plus Milan-ready AVB connectivity.
 Rounding out the new series are a suite of CS rack-mounted systems and dedicated CS software.